murtaza-bagwala/referral-app/README.md

 - Ruby on Rails 7.0
 - Ruby 3.0.1
-- Devise as an authentication module
+- Devise as an authentication module, Devise-Invitable for sending invites and Devise-jwt for jwt creation and expiration.
 - Postgres 13
 - Rspec for unit tests
 - React for frontend